marama09/codables_app/README.md

 A new Flutter application.

 ## Author
-If you like my work, please consider supporting me with your kind contribution.
-Thank you!!! maram.alfaifi@hotmail.com
+Please feel free to let me know if you have any questions.
+Email: maram.alfaifi@hotmail.com <br>
+Thank you!!!